kaltura/platform-install-packages/doc/install-kaltura-deb-based.md

 ## SSL Step-by-step Installation
 ### Pre-Install notes
-* This install guides assumes that you did a clean, basic install of one of the support RHEL based OS's in 64bit architecture.
 * Currently, the Nginx VOD module does not support integration with Kaltura over HTTPs, only HTTP is supported.
 ### SSL Certificate Configuration